yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/README.md

 Folder "experimental_snapshots" includes the .ipynb files which record our experimental results.

-Document "presentation" is our presentation slides.
+Document "presentation.pptx" is our presentation slides.

-And document "report" is the general report for this project.
+And document "report.pdf" is the general report for this project.